How project status reports work: 8 steps + template

 Step 7: Flag any blockers the project has run into

-Example roadblock: The executive team wants to look at results before the engagement committee meets again, but won’t be able to do so for another three weeks.
+Example roadblock: The executive team wants to review results before the engagement committee meets again, but won't be able to do so for another 3 weeks.
 This will delay our overall project timeline.

 Step 8: Highlight next steps